“David Teddy was more than worth the money... he actually took the time to listen.”- Rosslyn S.

 Preventing a pedestrian’s injury is always worth a lost right-of-way or slightly delayed trip.
 A small measure of care can avoid a lengthy and painful ordeal.

 You deserve a chance to recover compensation for your injuries if a negligent driver injured you.
 We represent ordinary people facing difficult situations.
-For more information on how we can help after a pedestrian accident, contact the personal injury lawyers at Teddy, Meekins & Talbert, PLLC, today for a free consultation.
+For more information on how we can help after a pedestrian accident, contact the personal injury lawyers at Teddy, Meekins & Talbert, PLLC, today for a consultation.